Updated June 22, 2020.

 What are cookies and how do they work?

 What does the CCPA mean for your website and its cookies?

 And how can you achieve CCPA website compliance?

 The California Consumer Privacy Act (CCPA) is California’s data privacy law that took effect on January 1, 2020.

-CCPA empowers California residents with new rights over their personal information and the data they generate every day on websites, through their devices, online and as well as offline.
+The CCPA empowers California residents with enforceable rights over the personal information they generate every day online.

-CCPA also forces businesses to comply with new legal requirements for the handling of personal information, e.g. enabling California residents to opt out of having their data sold to third parties, granting them access to the data already collected, and having it deleted.
+The CCPA forces businesses to comply with certain legal requirements for the collection, use, sharing and selling of personal information, e.g. enabling California residents to opt out of having their data sold to third parties, granting them access to the data already collected, and having it deleted.

 Cookies are the memory of a website.
 Or at least that’s what they were invented for back in 1994.